una/personal-goals/happy-moments/happy-moments.md

 02/03/2015
 ---
-I went to nodeschool tonight and had this awesome lightbulb moment.
+I went to nodeschool tonight and had this awesome light bulb moment.
 We were learning about streams in node and everything suddenly clicked (like the fact that with the Libsass version, there's no .sass-cache) about the differences in how Ruby Sass and Node Sass work!

 02/04/2015
 ---